 | Setup complexity | Medium | Medium-High | Low |

 Google Meet — Best for Google Workspace organizations.
-Simplest setup (ChromeOS boots fast), lowest license cost.
-Smallest hardware ecosystem and limited interop with Zoom and Teams.
+Simplest setup (boots fast), lowest license cost.
+Smallest hardware ecosystem and limited interoperability (ability to join other platforms' calls) with Zoom and Teams.

 We install and support hardware from these manufacturers.
 They fall into two tiers based on price and complexity.